594caesar/learngit/readme.txt

-git is a distributed version control system git is free distributed software git has a mutable index call stage git tracks changes
+git is a distributed version control system git is a free distributed software git has a mutable index call stage git tracks changes